Kr1shna02/Hack_Flow/Social Engineering/Sniff Credentials using the Social-Engineer Toolkit.md

-Now that the website has been cloned onto your machine, we can present this website to users as legitimate in order to obtain their usernames and passwords.
+Now that the website has been replicated on your machine, we can present it to users as authentic to gather their usernames and passwords.
 + Create a fake gmail with a link pointing to the cloned website

   ![5](https://github.com/Kr1shna02/Hack_Flow/assets/117007783/c7b68daa-f174-435d-83ad-2c473c416f44)